DoSOCSv2/DoSOCSv2/README.md

 Copyright
 ---------
-Copyright © 2014 Zachary McFarland
+Copyright © 2014 University of Nebraska at Omaha

 System Requirements
 -------------------